amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 You see, after the creation of the ``cheaper`` cars List, the price of a Car may change and become > 10.000.
 Yet it is still in the list.
 How do we fix this?

 An elegant solution, I believe, is to let an object of type Cars handle more instances of Car.
 Yet another strange thing.
 Why can't we simply use a List?
-Because Lists are also dumb containers of data, as you see above.
-They know nothing and we cannot always rely that they hold valid values.
-Instead, if we implement our own plural, we can tune up the Iterator and make the filtering dynamic (interface Cars extends Iterable<Car>):
+Because lists are also dumb containers of data, as you see above.
+They know nothing and we cannot always rely on them to hold valid values.
+Instead, if we implement our own plural, we can tune up the Iterator and make the filtering dynamic (interface Cars extends Iterable):

 {% highlight java %}
 /**